ripopov/gdb_systemc_trace/README.md

 ## Running simulation with full trace dump

-sh run.sh path/to/your/simulation_executable
+* ./run.py path/to/your/simulation_executable

-full_trace.vcd will be created
+* systemc_trace.vcd will be created

-Use vcd_hierarchy_manipulator to create hierarchical VCDs :https://github.com/yTakatsukasa/vcd_hierarchy_manipulator
+* Use vcd_hierarchy_manipulator to create hierarchical VCDs :https://github.com/yTakatsukasa/vcd_hierarchy_manipulator

-Use GtkWave to view vcd waveform : http://gtkwave.sourceforge.net/
+* Use GtkWave to view vcd waveform : http://gtkwave.sourceforge.net/

+## Tracing only required signals

+* ./run.py -l path/to/your/simulation_executable
+* List of all detected signal in design will be printed to console
+* Copy required signal names (full hierarchical names) into file, say signals.txt
+* ./run.py -f signals.txt
+* systemc_trace.vcd will be created